taku-y/learn-web-rust/README.md

 - How to use yew
 - How to use websocket (stdweb, tungstenite)
 - Start web server and websocket server in single program

+## Note to self
+- Send command from server to browser with websocket
+- How can the client keep the current status when reloading?

+## TODO
+- [ ] Define command message and use them to communicate between client and server